- Professor of Pervasive Technologies, Department

 13-partner Horizon 2020 European Project on creating a large-scale ubiquitous data and service ecosystem

 14-partner FP7 European Project on Citizen Observatories of Water

 I grew up in North Western Italy, lived in several places until I

-moved to the UK a dozen years ago.
+moved to the UK about 20 years ago.

 I am an academic; most of my time is spent doing research.
-I work on large-scale information
+I work on large-scale pervasive computing,

 an area that sounds terribly boring until you discover that my job lets me fly drones and go to